hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

    The final configuration is also available at
    ~/Box Sync/work21/wout_20210421-01-005_QH_example_nfp4_QH_warm_start_000_000165.nc

-This example is also available as ``QH_fixed_resolution`` in the ``examples/2_Intermediate`` directory.
+This example is also available as ``QH_fixed_resolution.py`` in the ``examples/2_Intermediate`` directory.
 As usual, a driver script begins with imports of the classes and functions we will need::

   #!/usr/bin/env python

+  import numpy as np
-  from simsopt.util.mpi import MpiPartition from simsopt.mhd import Vmec, Boozer, Quasisymmetry from simsopt.objectives.graph_least_squares import LeastSquaresProblem from simsopt.solve.graph_mpi import least_squares_mpi_solve
+  from simsopt.util.mpi import MpiPartition from simsopt.mhd.vmec import Vmec from simsopt.mhd.vmec_diagnostics import QuasisymmetryRatioResidual from simsopt.objectives.graph_least_squares import LeastSquaresProblem from simsopt.solve.graph_mpi import least_squares_mpi_solve